zafar-saleem/timeoff-server/README.md

 Once you have that setup, make one admin account in Users collection, with properties username, password, email and role(which should be set to admin).

+To create an admin user, go to http://localhost:PORTNUMBER/register and enter admin's details.
+Click register.
+Then go to mongodb CLI. use timoff database and use below query to update user's role to Admin.

+`db.users.update({"username": "root"}, {$set:{"role":"Admin"}})`

 # Contact
 timeoff.sendmail@gmail.com